LaneLR/portfolio/README.md

 ## 📲 Contact

-You can find me or contact me in the ways below:
+What to collaborate or contact me?
+Find me or contact me in the ways below:

 - **Email:** LaneLeeRichardson@gmail.com
 - **GitHub:** [LaneLR](https://github.com/LaneLR)